-In almost all countries, the disabled suffer discrimination, exclusion and neglect.
+In almost all countries, the disabled experience discrimination, exclusion and neglect.
 This is why leprosy is so important, we want to prevent disability.

-As a secular organisation, Lepra works with everyone but gives extra priority to those who already are suffering from neglect.
+As a secular organisation, Lepra works with everyone but gives extra priority to those who already are experiencing neglect.

 Lepra aims to improve persons affected by leprosy livelihoods by following three key objectives; prevention, treatment and follow-up.
 Alongside this, we have a range of other objectives dedicated to helping people, such as;

 We help people affected by leprosy, or lymphatic filariasis, to form self-help groups in their communities.
 They are trained in simple group management skills, and on livelihoods topics such as tailoring and cultivation of food crops.

 At each meeting, members make a small financial contribution (around 10p) to a group fund.
 This fund can be used to provide members with an interest-free business loan to finance business initiatives such as a local shop or tailoring.

 This promotes financial independence and means that groups can also set up group bank accounts, which usually they are denied from doing.